Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Time Integration Methods

 Note here that the extrapolation order $m_p \coloneqq \min \left\{m-1, 2\right\}$ of the terms within the Neumann boundary condition for the pressure Poisson equation (PPE) may differ from the overall extrapolation order, following~\cite{Fehn2017}, leading to the definitions

 with coefficients $\bar{\beta}_i$, $i=0,\dots,m_p-1$ (see, e.g.,~\cite{Hairer1993}).
 The acceleration term on the boundary given by $\partial_t\gu(t)$ may be derived analytically, but herein we approximate $\gu(t)$ via a BDF-$m$ scheme for the sake of generality.
-For ease of presentation we assume that the Neumann boundary is non-empty, such that the pressure is uniquely determined.
-Due to the splitting $\ve{h} = \hu - \gp \n$ and Eqns.~\eqref{eqn:boundary_condition_hu}--\eqref{eqn:boundary_condition_gp}, an essential boundary condition for the pressure Poisson problem is directly available as
+For ease of presentation we assume that the Neumann boundary is non-empty, such that the pressure is uniquely determined. \previouslyrevised{For the pure Dirichlet case, the pressure level is fixed by setting the mean value of the right-hand side to zero prior to solving the linear system.} Due to the splitting $\ve{h} = \hu - \gp \n$ and Eqns.~\eqref{eqn:boundary_condition_hu}--\eqref{eqn:boundary_condition_gp}, an essential boundary condition for the pressure Poisson problem is directly available as

 Having recovered $p^{n+1}$, the velocity projection step~\eqref{eqn:projection_step} then yields $\hhat{\ve{u}}$.
-The last remaining step then involves advancing the viscous term implicitly in time via
+The last remaining step then involves advancing the viscous term implicitly in time via \previouslyrevised{